 - Teeth clenching

 - Stress or anxiety

 - Poor posture in the neck and upper back

 What are the Symptoms of TMD?

 According to the American Dental Association, 10.8 million Americans suffer from temporomandibular disorder syndrome (TMD).
-The condition is caused by an improperly aligned jaw, which contributes to a myriad of problems including:
+The condition is caused by an improperly aligned jaw.
+If you hear a clicking or cracking noise when you move your jaw, you may have TMD.
+This condition contributes to a myriad of problems including: